 - 40. The FMI should consider establishing management, monitoring and operational rules and procedures that facilitate the ability of FMI management to make prompt decisions in response to a service user's resolution (including a period when the FMI is closed for business).
-(FSB 2017 Guidance, 1.4) - a) What procedures are in place at the FMI to facilitate prompt decision making at any time?
-What, if any, are the limitations?

-According to Article 11 Part I Annex I of the TARGET Guideline (EU) 2022/192, participants shall immediately inform Banco de Portugal if an event of default occurs in relation to themselves or if they are subject to crisis prevention measures or crisis management measures within the meaning of Directive 2014/59/EU of the European Parliament and of the Council or any equivalent applicable legislation.

-In this case, the situation is analysed from a legal and operational point of view, in close cooperation with other Banco de Portugal departments, and specific task forces may be organised.

-Banco de Portugal will follow its internal crisis management procedures and escalate the matter to Banco de Portugal Board of Directors.
-Banco de Portugal Board is the final decision-making body within Banco de Portugal.

-b) What would be the likely range of decisions undertaken after receiving notice of a service user entering into resolution?
-What market communications or notifications to the regulator would be undertaken?

-The Board of Directors of Banco de Portugal would be informed by the Payment Systems Department, the Resolution Department or any other Banco de Portugal department relevant in that context (inter alia, the Supervisory Departments) and would decide on the suspension or termination of the participation.

-Communications or notifications to the market would depend on the specific situation, also taking into account the provisions of Article 25 Part I Annex I and Article 15 of the TARGET Guideline (EU) 2022/192.

-41. In line with the Key Attributes, FMIs should regularly test the effectiveness of their relevant rules, contractual arrangements and procedures in responding to a resolution scenario of a participant.

-See FSB, Key Attributes of Effective Resolution Regimes for Financial Institutions, 2014 (October), Appendix II-Annex I, part II, section 2.2, p.
-73.

-a) How do you test these contingency arrangements?
-How do you take participants in resolution into account in those contingency arrangements?

-In general terms, and as already indicated above, the entering into resolution of a TARGET participant does not automatically trigger any contractual termination or other rights, obligations and procedures at the level of the TARGET Guideline.
+(FSB 2017 Guidance, 1.4) - a) What is the process that the FMI typically follows to identify, escalate, and come to a final decision on issues related to (i) the financial condition of a member, (ii) the performance or lack of performance by a member of its obligations under the FMI's rulebook, and/or (iii) the continuing membership of a member? - The situation is analyzed from a legal and operational perspective, in close cooperation with other Banco de Portugal's departments (inter alia, the Resolution Department and Supervision Departments). - b) What positions, committees, or decision-making bodies in the FMI's organisation have a role in each phase of the identification, escalation, and final decision-making process? - Identification and escalation can be done by the Payments Systems Department, by the Resolution Department or by any other Banco de Portugal's department relevant in such context (inter alia, the Supervision Departments). - Final decision-making is the responsibility of the Board of Directors of Banco de Portugal. - c) What procedures are in place to facilitate prompt decision making at any time?
+What, if any, are the limitations? - Close collaboration between the different departments involved can be organized via dedicated task forces. - d) What would be the likely range of decisions undertaken after receiving notice of a service user entering into resolution?
+What market communications or notifications to the regulator would be undertaken? - Market communications or notifications would depend on the specific situation. - 41.
+In line with the Key Attributes, 13 FMIs should regularly test the effectiveness of their relevant rules, contractual arrangements and procedures in responding to a resolution scenario of a participant. - a) How do you test these contingency arrangements?
+How do you take participants in resolution into account in those contingency arrangements? - In general terms, and as already indicated above, the entering into resolution of a TARGET2 participant does not automatically trigger any contractual termination or other rights, obligations and procedures at the level of the TARGET2 Guideline.

-The operational implications stemming from the entering into resolution of a participant are managed in line with the TARGET legal and operational framework and are tested regularly to assess the effectiveness of the rules and procedures established.
+Nevertheless, in T2S the operational implications stemming from the entering into resolution of a T2S DCA holder are managed in line with the T2S legal and operational framework and are tested on a yearly basis to assess the effectiveness of (i) the rules and procedures established in T2S and (ii) the communication and decision-making process.